open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started/README.md

 Run the application again (using `dotnet run`) and you should see the metric output from the console, similar to shown below:

+**Note:** Metrics Console exporter does not output to the console immediately so you will end up seeing the metrics on the screen after the program has terminated.

 <!-- markdownlint-disable MD013 -->
 ```text
 Export MyFruitCounter, Meter: MyCompany.MyProduct.MyLibrary/1.0